-- Publication IDEvent Code (optional) - MPAN (optional) - Transaction IDs array of message Transaction Ids to replay, or - Date/time from transaction time from which the first message needs to be replayed. - Date/time to (optional) transaction time message to be replayed - Recipient DIP ID the logical recipient DIP Id - Recipient Role and their role
+- Publication ID - Event Code (optional) - MPAN (optional) - Transaction IDs array of message Transaction Ids to replay, or - Date/time from transaction time from which the first message needs to be replayed. - Date/time to (optional) transaction time message to be replayed - Recipient DIP ID the logical recipient DIP Id - Recipient Role and their role

-The replayed message will have the same structure as the message received via the webhook, hence in addition to the message body and Sender message blocks (P0, M0) (sender) and message will also have the added D0 block and amended T0 block.
+The replayed message will have the same structure as the message received via the webhook, hence in addition to the message body and Sender message blocks (P0, M0) (sender) and message will also have the added the amended D0 block.